LayerManager/layman/doc/rest.md

   - **name**: String.
 Name of the map where the layer is used.
   - **workspace**: String.
 Workspace to which the map belongs.
 ### PATCH Layer
 Update information about existing layer.
 First, it deletes sources of the layer (except external DB table published using `external_table_uri`), and then it publishes them again with new parameters.
-The processing chain is similar to [POST Workspace Layers](#post-workspace-layers).
+The processing chain is similar to [POST Layers](#post-layers).

 Response to this request may be returned sooner than the processing chain is finished to enable [asynchronous processing](async-tasks.md).

 It is possible to upload data files asynchronously, which is suitable for large files.
-See [POST Workspace Layers](#post-workspace-layers).
+See [POST Layers](#post-layers).

 Calling concurrent PATCH requests is not supported, as well as calling PATCH when [POST/PATCH async chain](async-tasks.md) is still running, is not allowed.
 In such cases, error is returned.